The Team

 International and Scottish selection

-Michael is a writer and youth worker based in Glasgow.
+Michael is a writer and filmmaker based in Glasgow.
 Michael’s short film My Loneliness is Killing Me – directed by Tim Courtney – won a BAFTA Scotland Award in 2018 and has been shown at film festivals around the world.
-Michael currently has television projects in development with Kindle Entertainment, Projector Pictures and Tigerlily, and a new funded short in development with Bombito.
-Michael is passionate about queer cinema, and has programmed shorts programmes for SQIFF, Pride House and Citizenfest Glasgow in the past.
+Michael currently has film and television projects in development with a range of different companies.
+Michael is passionate about queer and trans cinema.
 Michael likes 80s makeover montages, witches, and going to the shops.

 Milda Valiulytė